nuthhi/nuth-mods/README.md

 - iris
   - Best shader loader in existence

-- itemScroller
+- itemScroller★
   - Amazing mod that makes it way easier to move items around in the inventory

 - kleeSlabs
   - Allows just breaking the top or bottom slab in a double slab

-- lambDynamicLights
+- lambDynamicLights★
   - Adds dynamic lights.
 Ex: holding a torch actually gives off light

-- litematica
+- litematica★
   - Building mod to creat ghost outlines of your builds for easier building process in survival

-- lithium (performance)
+- lithium★ (performance)
   - Great optimization addon for fabric.
 Reduces tons of lag

-- maLiLib (library)
+- maLiLib★ (library)

-- miniHUD
+- miniHUD★
   - Fantastic mod that adds a little HUD that can display whatever you want it to.
 Also implements some useful renderers.
 Highly customizable

-- modMenu
+- modMenu★
   - Adds a mod menu to help organize and configure mods in game

 - NE